amiablealex/amiablealex-web/content/projects/sunrise-clock.md

 </object>

 Because every radius comes from a *real* sunrise time, the cam inherits every effect from the the astronomy section.
-You don't actually need to understand any of the astronomy to capture it; the data already carries it.
+You don't actually need to understand any of the astronomy; the data already contains it.

 <object type="image/svg+xml" data="/static/img/projects/sunriseclock/sweep-viz.svg?v=2"
         width="100%" class="cam-viz"